omarabid59/CryptoAssets/README.md

 Are you constantly calculating the total monetary value of all your crypto-assets?
 This script uses API calls to calculate the values of your ETH, BTC, BTG and BCH currencies automatically by using the current market price listed on QuadrigaCX.

 This script only works for QuadrigaCX exchange at the moment.
 If you would like support for other exchanges, please let me know.
+# INSTALLATION
+This requires the [Bitfinex](https://github.com/scottjbarr/bitfinex) library.
+Install it by running the following command on MacOSX.
+> pip install bitfinex

 # USAGE